C. Ponnaiyan: Political career

 During his school days, Ponnaiyan was an active student and also the student secretary.
 He was inspired by the Dravidian ideologies and inculcated a spirit of commitment to society and the scuase of Tamil by Arignar Anna whom he regarded as a role model.
 This fervor took the mantle when he invited C.N.
 Annadurai to his school as chief guest.
 MGR's Nadodi Mannan film which poignantly embodied the doctrines of Anna fueled the ignited mind of the teenager who had a tormented ambition to commit himself to public life and made him join the DMK in 1957.

 He practised law as Junior under Mr Mohan Kumaramangalam Mr. Raghavachari.
 He took part in the anti Hindi agitation alongside stalwarts C.N.Annadurai, M.G.Ramachandran, Nedunchezhian, K. A. Mathiazhagan, as it subdued the interests of Tamil Nadu.
 He later went to become the personal Lawyer of M.G.Ramachandran and was one of the founding members of Anna Dravida Munnetra Kazhagam in 1972.
 He was one of the trusted loyalists of M.G.Ramachandran and S.D.Somasasundaram.

 C Ponnaiyan in June 2022, accused the BJP-led Central government of stealing Tamil Nadu's's revenue, as well as blaming AIADMK for election losses, loss of minority community support, and "anti-Tamil" policies, particularly those affecting students.

 Cabinet minister

 When Anna Dravida Munnetra Kazhagam came to power in 1977, he was inducted as a Minister in the cabinet of Chief Minister M.G.Ramachandran.
 He held several portfolios including that of Transport, Highways, Law, Cooperation, Education, Industry, Agriculture and Sports.
 During his tenure as Transport Minister, public transport was extended to remote villages and Tamil Nadu Government was duly awarded by the Government of India.
 As an Education Minister, he promoted engineering education in Tamil Nadu.
 He also served as a Minister of Finance, Law, IT and Food from 2001 to 2006 in the Cabinet of Smt J.Jayalalithaa, Former Chief Minister of Tamil Nadu.
 He was a member of Legislative Assembly of Tamil Nadu elected from Tiruchengode constituency in 1977, 1980, 1984 and 2001.

 Personal life

 He is married to Dr. Sarojaa Sengunthar, a Gynecologist and obstetrician by profession and the couple have two sons.

+In popular culture

+Ponnaiyan is mentioned by name in the film Kana Kandaen (2005).